 Elon Musk (Tesla) & Herbert Diess (Volkswagen) comment on Apple Car

-The hibernated Apple Car EV project put back into development was probably the sauciest news in tech during the holiday season.
+The hibernated Apple Car EV project put back into development was probably the sauciest news in tech during the holiday season of 2020.
 The Apple Car update has gotten the attention of Elon Musk, co-founder and CEO, Tesla, and Herbert Diess, CEO, Volkswagen Group who voiced their opinion on social media.

 Asked about a comment on the rumoured Apple Car on linkedin.com, Diess said that Volkswagen Group looks forward to new competitors, reasoning their potential to accelerate the auto industry’s transformation.
 He reiterated his view that the world’s most valuable company will continue being a mobility company, be it Tesla, Apple, or the Volkswagen Group.

 Expressing his views on Reuters’ Apple Car report, Elon Musk tweeted with a short explanation that a monocell “is electrochemically impossible.”
 He also recollected “the darkest days” during the Tesla Model 3 development, the time when he had contacted Tim Cook, CEO, Apple, to offer Tesla at 1/10th of its current value but was refused to even meet.

 Having successfully dominated the high-end consumer electronics industry for a decade, Apple’s eyes are on the auto industry.
 The Cupertino-based company is working on an Apple Car it has emerged, and this product will be an electric vehicle.